NizamMuhammed/FreeCodeCamp-HTML-CSS/Building_City_Skyline/README.md

 5. CSS trick to make an element into a triangle using borders
 6. can add multiple gradients to an element by separating them with a comma (,)
 7. Create a triangle & trapezoid using border tricks

+## The sky changes from day to night when the screen size changes from 1000px.